-The five pharmaceutical companies that were mentioned the most by healthcare professionals (HCPs) on Twitter during October 2021 were Pfizer, Johnson & Johnson (J&J), AstraZeneca, Merck & Co and GSK.n (HFpEF).
+The five pharmaceutical companies that were mentioned the most by healthcare professionals (HCPs) on Twitter during April 2022 were Pfizer, Johnson & Johnson, AstraZeneca, GSK and Abbott.

 CREATION.co continues to analyse online HCP conversation on a variety of topics including virtual congress, healthcare changes since the pandemic, product development and therapy area specific insights.